How does a root barrier work?

 Yes – tree roots will continue to grow when the temperature of the ground is above freezing (32-degree Fahrenheit).
 However, when the temperature gets below 36° Fahrenheit, tree roots slow down growing and when the temperature is below freezing, they pause but will start up again after the ground temperature has warmed above freezing.
 A root barrier does not stop the roots from growing either.
 They simply redirect them away from foundations and pipes.

 Trees are a bonus from Mother Nature, they serve a great purpose in our existence here on Earth.
 However, they sometimes can disrupt progress, but with a root barrier, they don’t always have to be removed.
 This keeps the greenery, shade, and other benefits they provide.
-Need root barriers for your home in Burleson and Fort Worth, TX?
+Need root barriers for your home in Dallas-Fort Worth Area, TX?
 Reach out to the experts at Solid Rock Foundation Repair when you call 817-400-7625!